fpirotti/rRINEX/README.md

 The following command might work and will download and run the **web interface…** - shiny library is required.

-runGitHub(“rRINEX”, “fpirotti”, subdir = “data-raw/rtklibShinyApp/”)
+shiny::runGitHub(“rRINEX”, “fpirotti”, subdir =
+“data-raw/rtklibShinyApp/”)

 The goal of rRINEX is to provide simple tools to analyse your RINEX observation files and create plots.